adnanebrahimi/blog/cl14j9zlb00r749nv1v8uayq1.md

 - Install Git Integration for Jira from [here](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=datacenter&tab=overview)
 - Install Automation for Jira - Data Center and Server from [here](https://marketplace.atlassian.com/apps/1215460/automation-for-jira-data-center-and-server?hosting=datacenter&tab=overview)
 - Configure the "Git Integration for Jira" plugin to connect to your main repository account.
-- Create an API service for detecting creating a branch and merge request.
+- Create an API service that server as a middleware between Gitlab and Jira
 - Add these APIs to your webhook of a repository.
 - Create a new rule in Jira to listen to incoming webhook that are fired by API service. and trigger the automation rule.